Embedding Safety into RL: A New Take on Trust Region Methods: A Safe Geometry for Constrained MDPs

-\Cref{algo:cpg} describes our implementation of C-TRPO, which either performs the constrained trust region update if the current policy is safe or minimizes the cost if the policy is unsafe.
+If we could solve the optimization problem in \Cref{eq:Safe-TRPO} exactly, we would obtain a provably safe trust region policy optimization method with zero constraint violations, as long as we start with a safe policy.
+However, the exact trust region update~\Cref{eq:Safe-TRPO} cannot be computed.
+Firstly, the divergence depends on expected cost values, which we can only estimate.
+The resulting estimation errors of the divergence might cause the policy iterates to leave the safe set, in which case the divergence becomes ill-defined.
+Further, the divergence also depends on the expected cost value of the proposal policy, which is not available during the updates.
+To address these issues, we propose an update based on a \emph{surrogate divergence}, similar to how surrogate objectives are used in policy optimization.
+We propose the following update, which we call \emph{Constrained TRPO} (C-TRPO).

-In practice, the exact trust region update~\Cref{eq:TRPO} cannot be computed, and we rely on a similar implementation as the original TRPO method that estimates the divergence, uses a linear approximation of the surrogate objective and a quadratic approximation of the trust region.
-To aid in clarity, we focus on the case with a single constraint, but the results are easily extended to multiple constraints by summation of the individual constraint terms.
+Here, $\bar D_\C$ is a surrogate for $D_\C$, which we define in~\Eqref{eq:def-surrogate-KL} and \Eqref{eq:ful-d-phi}. \Cref{algo:cpg} shows the implementation of C-TRPO, which performs a constrained trust region update if the current policy is safe or a recovery step that minimizes the cost if the policy is unsafe.
+For the trust region update, we follow a similar implementation to the original TRPO, estimating the divergence, using a linear approximation of the surrogate objective, and a quadratic approximation of the trust region.

-\paragraph{Surrogate Divergence} In practice, the exact constrained KL-Divergence $D_{\operatorname{C}}$ cannot be evaluated, because it depends on the cost-return of the optimized policy $V_{c}(\pi)$.
+\paragraph{Surrogate Divergence} For the sake of clarity, we first focus on the case with a single constraint, but the results are easily extended to multiple constraints by summation of the individual constraint terms, as discussed in the respective paragraph below.
+In practice, the exact constrained KL-Divergence $D_{\operatorname{C}}$ cannot be evaluated, because it depends on the cost-return of the optimized policy $V_{c}(\pi)$.
 However, we can approximate it locally around the policy of the $k$-th iteration, $\pi_k$, using a surrogate divergence.
 This surrogate can be expressed as a function of the policy cost advantage